d-steve/homebridge-dynamic-timer/README.md

                         "name": "Light name 1",
                         "tick": 60000, // (optional, default 60000).
 The interval (number of ticks in ms) to decrement.
                         "step": 1, // (optional, default 1).
 How much to decrement value by this much each interval.
 Set to 0 to disable.
+                        "relative": 0, // (optional, default 0).
+Display remaining time as percentage of time remaining instead of number of intervals left.
                         "rejectUnauthorized": false, // (optional)
                         "on_url": "your url to switch the light on", // (optional) "on_method": "GET", // (optional)